Find Trade Colleges

 Learn more about these excellent schools below:

-The average tuition and fees for an out-of-state undergraduate students at OIT are $33,956 a year.
+Out-of-state tuition fees for undergraduate students at OIT are $33,956 per year.
 Bachelor’s Degree recipients from this school accumulate an average of $22,101 in student debt by the time they complete their degree.

 OIT also took the #1 spot in our Best Bachelor’s Degree Trade Schools in Oregon rankings.

-Portland State University also took the #5 spot in our Best Bachelor’s Degree Trade Schools in Oregon rankings.
+Warner Pacific also took the #4 spot in our Best Bachelor’s Degree Trade Schools in Oregon rankings.

-You’ll join some of the best and brightest minds around you if you attend Warner Pacific University.
-The school came in at #3 on this year’s Best Value Trade School Bachelor’s Degree Schools in Oregon list.
-Portland, Oregon is the setting for this very small institution of higher learning.
-The private not-for-profit school handed out bachelor’s degrees to 127 students in 2021-2022.
+You’ll join some of the best and brightest minds around you if you attend George Fox University.
+The school came in at #4 on this year’s Best Value Trade School Bachelor’s Degree Schools in Oregon list.
+Newberg, Oregon is the setting for this small institution of higher learning.
+The private not-for-profit school handed out bachelor’s degrees to 736 students in 2021-2022.

 Pacific undergraduate students pay an average of $52,072 in tuition and fees each year.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $21,788 in student loans.